turing-knowledge-graphs/meet-ups/symposium-2023.md

 > - Nitisha Jain (King's College London) on "Multi-modal Representations with Knowledge Graph Embeddings"
 > - Cristina Cornelio (Samsung AI) on "Learning Where and When to Reason in Neuro-Symbolic Inference"
 > - Sanjay Budhdeo (University College London) on "Scoping review of knowledge graph applications in biomedical and healthcare sciences"
+> - Rui Zhu (University of Bristol) on "KnowWhereGraph: A Geospatial Knowledge Graph to Support Cross-Domain Knowledge Discovery"

 15:15 - 16:00  	Coffee and Networking/Matchmaking activity